JP-CAU/Sahel_Rainfall/essay.md

 # Research Question
-Are machine learning models able to precisely predict the rainfall in the Sahe region in africa?
+Are machine learning models able to precisely predict the rainfall in the Sahel region in africa?

 ## Objective
 The primary objective of the project was to achieve highly accurate predictions of rainfall in Africa's Sahel region.
 These predictions were required for various lead times, with "lead time" denoting the duration between when a forecast is generated and when it becomes pertinent or is put into use within the context of time series forecasting.
 The specific lead times of interest in this project were zero, one, three, and six.